 Note: Any reasonably recent version of Python is acceptable for this course.
 If you have a version of Python 3.x on your computer already you should be able to use it for this class.

 Please download and install Python 3.x from:

-We have a short step-by-step video showing how to install Python 3 and Atom and write your first program.
+We have a short step-by-step video showing how to install Python 3 and write your first program.

 When the command line starts up, you are in your "home" directory.
 Your home directory is different for each of the operating systems.
 In each of these examples, your logged in account should be used instead of csev.